jraede/mongoose-rest-endpoints/README.md

 ## What is this?

 There are obviously a bunch of packages available on NPM that let you set up REST endpoints for Mongoose documents.
 The problem with these is that they start by opening up *everything* to the client, and you are expected to *close* areas that need more security.
 The potential for missing something in this is pretty high, especially if you have a complex application.
-This package, by contract, *closes* everything to the client by default, and you are expected to *open* each specific endpoint beyond its basic functionality, meaning you get complete control over what happens with and who can access your data.
+This package, by contrast, *closes* everything to the client by default, and you are expected to *open* each specific endpoint beyond its basic functionality, meaning you get complete control over what happens with and who can access your data.

 ## Installation